PathlyLearningPlatform/Backend/README.md

 Our solution is **structured learning paths** that combine the essentials: carefully chosen resources, practical exercises, and real projects.
 Each path is personalized, so every student can find a clear, confidence-building starting point.

-## Uncertainty Whether You Are On The Right Path
+## Doubt And Lack Of Confidence

 It’s easy to wonder: _Am I learning the wrong way?
 Is there a better path I should be following?_
 This kind of self-doubt is paralyzing — instead of moving forward, students second-guess every step.

 Our solution are exercises, tests and projects.
 By assessing progress, testing skills, receiving feedback along the way and offering clear insights, learners gain confidence that they’re heading in the right direction and that they actually learned something.

-## Not Knowing Current Progress And How To Measure It
+## Lack Of Progress Assessment Capabilities

 Learning without knowing where you stand is like walking in the dark — frustrating and demotivating.
 When progress is invisible, students feel lost and start questioning if their effort is even paying off.